2004 Irish presidential election: Background

-The Minister for the Environment, Heritage and Local Government made the order opening nominations on 13 September, with noon on 1 October as the deadline for nominations, and 22 October set as the date for a contest, if any.
+The Minister for the Environment, Heritage and Local Government made the order opening nominations on 13 September 2004.
+Nominations closed at noon on 1 October, with 22 October set as the date for a poll, if required.

-Nomination by Mary McAleese
+Potential nominees

-Mary McAleese nominated herself as a candidate on 24 September.
+Mary McAleese

-McAleese had the support of the government parties Fianna Fáil and the Progressive Democrats, who had nominated her in the 1997 election.
-She also had the support of opposition parties Fine Gael and Sinn Féin, while the Labour Party and the Green Party had considered contesting the election, but ultimately voted against doing so (see below).
+Incumbent President Mary McAleese nominated herself for a second term on 24 September.
+She received support from the governing parties Fianna Fáil and the Progressive Democrats, which had also backed her in the 1997 presidential election.
+Opposition parties including Fine Gael and Sinn Féin also supported her candidacy.

-Other potential candidates

 Dana Rosemary Scallon

-Dana Rosemary Scallon had contested the 1997 presidential election and had served as an MEP from 1999 until her defeat in 2004.
-Scallon sought a nomination from local authorities, as she had done in 1997, but received only the nomination of Galway City Council.
-After failing to secure a nomination from local authorities, she wrote to every member of the Oireachtas seeking a nomination.
-She had the support for a time of Independent TD Jerry Cowley, but he later withdrew his support.
-Scallon made an appeal to the President of the High Court on the day of the close of nominations, but was unsuccessful.
-A challenge by a lay litigant to extend the time for nomination to allow for Dana to be nominated failed in the High Court.
+Dana Rosemary Scallon had previously contested the 1997 presidential election and served as an MEP from 1999 until her defeat in the 2004 European Parliament election.
+In 2004, she again sought a nomination for the presidency through local authorities, but received support only from Galway City Council.
+After failing to secure enough council nominations, she wrote to members of the Oireachtas seeking support for her candidacy.

+Independent TD Jerry Cowley briefly supported Scallon's campaign before withdrawing his support.
+On the day nominations closed, Scallon questioned the President of the High Court about the nomination rules.
+Separately, a High Court challenge by a member of the public seeking to extend the nomination deadline to allow Scallon to be nominated was unsuccessful.

 Labour Party

-In early 2003, the Labour Party stated that it would run a candidate, irrespective of the attitudes of other parties, and even in the event of the president seeking a second term.
-But party leader Pat Rabbitte appeared less committed during a television interview in November 2003, pointing out that all the party's attentions were focused on the two Irish elections already set for 2004, the European Parliament election and the local elections to be held on 11 June 2004.
-However, former Minister for Arts, Culture and the Gaeltacht Michael D. Higgins expressed in interest in contesting the election for the Labour Party.
+In early 2003, the Labour Party said it intended to run a candidate in the presidential election, even if President Mary McAleese sought a second term.
+Former Minister for Arts, Culture and the Gaeltacht Michael D. Higgins was among those considered as a possible nominee.
+However, as the 2004 European Parliament election and the 2004 local elections approached, party leader Pat Rabbitte suggested that Labour's focus had shifted toward those campaigns instead.

-On 15 September 2004, the party's parliamentary party recommended not running a candidate.
-The final decision was taken by the party's executive body, the National Executive, on 17 September 2004, which decided by 13 votes to 12 against running a candidate.
+On 15 September 2004, Labour's parliamentary party recommended against running a candidate.
+Two days later, the party's National Executive voted by 13 votes to 12 not to contest the election.

 Green Party

-Green Party TD Eamon Ryan let it be known that he was interested in seeking a nomination to run.
-However, practical difficulties included a lack of support from non-Green Party parliamentarians (fourteen of whom would be needed to nominate, as well as the six Green Party TDs), Mary McAleese's personal popularity, and funding issues.
-Having been endorsed by the party leadership, Ryan subsequently withdrew his name before a meeting of the Green Party National Council and the Green Party ultimately did not run a candidate.
+Green Party TD Eamon Ryan stated that he was interested in seeking a nomination to run.
+However, practical difficulties included a lack of support from non-Green Party parliamentarians (14 would have been needed in addition to the six Green Party TDs), Mary McAleese's personal popularity, and funding issues.
+Despite being endorsed by the party leadership, Ryan subsequently withdrew his name at a meeting of the Green Party National Council.
+The party ultimately did not run a candidate.